 Understanding Gateway Drugs Today

 Have you heard that “marijuana is a gateway drug?”
 This is true for many reasons.
-One of those reasons is because opioids (i.e. heroin, oxycodone, hydrocodone, fentanyl, etc…) and cannabinoids (like THC - the cannabinoid that intoxicants in marijuana) run on the same “super family” of receptors in the brain.
-If the use of marijuana primes your particular brain to want more, opioids like heroin may be “the more” you turn to.
+One reason is because opioids (i.e. heroin, Oxycodone, Hydrocodone, fentanyl, etc…) and cannabinoids (i.e. Delta9 THC - one of the cannabinoids found in marijuana that intoxicants, and all the other cannabinoids in the plant) run on the same “super family” of neural processors in the brain - “G-Protein Receptors.”
+If the use of marijuana primes your particular brain to want more (it doesn’t prime all brains), opioids like heroin may be “the more” you turn to - as the gateway has been opened and primed.

 Additionally, the use of marijuana to soothe, handle stress, amplify joy, encourage social behavior all set-up behavioral addiction - one is training themselves to administer marijuana to achieve these things.
 This is true for all things that spike dopamine in the brain, especially intoxicating drugs.

-With a broader understanding of addiction, drugs that intoxicate and brain science today, we consider there to be 3 major gateway drugs for adolescents:
+With a broader understanding of addiction, drugs that intoxicate and brain science today however, we now consider the 3 majors as gateway drugs for adolescents:

 MARIJUANA, ALCOHOL & NICOTINE